dtuskippy/reading-notes/401/class-04.md

 3. Explain the difference between one-to-one, one-to-many, and many-to-many relationships to a non-technical recruiter.
     * In a one-to-one relationship, one record of the first table will be linked to zero or one record of another table.
 E.g. each employee in the Employee table will have a corresponding row in EmployeeDetails table that stores the current passport details for that particular employee.
     * In a one-to-many relationship, e.g a sales department has 1K employees, so the single sales department ID# has a relationship with 1K employee ID# records in the database.
-    * In a many-to-many relationship, e.g. the company has thousands of software developers with associated employee ID# with approximately 80% of the developers matching up to a *skills ID#* record for SQL.
+    * In a many-to-many relationship, e.g. every employee in can have one or many skills in the skills table; similarly, a skill in the skill description table can be linked to many employees.

 ## Things I want to know more about